Nyu10/KeyLogger-Virus-WORKING-/README.md

 ```
 ./Valorant.exe in command prompt or double click on icon like a normal application
 ```
-Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com)
+Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com).
+Click ESC key to end process.

 ## Dependencies
 * [pynput] = Only version 1.6.8 works not the newest 1.7.2 (keylogger.py and keylogger2.py include a subprocess to install the correct module version so no installation is needed by the user)